DHTMLX/docs-spreadsheet/docs/svelte_integration.md

 cd my-svelte-spreadsheet-app
 ~~~

-Then you need to install dependencies and run the app.
-For this, you need to make use of a package manager:
+Then install dependencies and run the app.
+To do this, use a package manager:

 - if you use [**yarn**](https://yarnpkg.com/), you need to call the following commands: